By the way, ladies and gentlemen, an observation slash question about journalism.

 It's not a theory, by the way, that you haven't heard.

-Snerdley just asked me, do you think Romney set a trap for these?
+Snurdley just asked me, do you think Romney set a trap for these?

-I think Romney, because for the longest time, the uh the theme in the media was boys, Romney, he's not gonna have a defense in this Bain stuff.
+Do you think Romney, because for the longest time, the theme in the media was, boy, is Romney?

 Once Obama lets loose, that's it.

-How's Romney gonna defend himself?
+How's Romney going to defend himself?

 And all of a sudden, the Bain assault hits, and who is it defending Romney but a bunch of Democrats?

-And the question was think Romney knew that these Democrats like private equity, he knows them, and that they're not gonna sit there and just let private equity go down the tubes.
+He knows them, and that they're not going to sit there and just let private equity go down the tubes.

 We basically, folks, with what Bill Clinton just said, we basically heard Bill Clinton endorse Romney.